Planning a visit? Check out our VISITOR INFORMATION PAGE for more information.

-The Downing Museum, which officially opened in 2009 as a part of The Baker Arboretum, displays a vast collection of artwork by the late Joe Downing as well as works by other regional, state, national, and international artists.
+The Downing Museum, which opened in 2009, displays a vast collection of artwork by the late Joe Downing as well as works by other regional, state, national, and international artists.
 Joe Downing was a world-renowned artist, WKU alumnus and brother of the late WKU President Dero Downing.
 Baker and Joe Downing were long-time personal friends who collaborated on the design of the Downing Museum.

 Surely, the pure beauty of the works of Joe Downing can be observed by all, yet the observations of his niece, Elizabeth Downing, offer an insight to the man, his phenomenal creativity and compassionate spirit: